arunppsg/arunppsg.github.io/content/musings/fastapi-tamil.md

 +++
-title = "An abandoned experiment - Translating FastAPI documentation to tamil" date = 2023-03-07
+title = "An Abandoned Experiment - Translating FastAPI Documentation to Tamil" date = 2023-03-07
 +++

-It started with an ambitious idea - translate Python documentation to tamil.
+It started with an ambitious idea - translate Python documentation to Tamil.

 The reason I wanted to do this project was: